igplanet/Holidu-Interview-Assignment/README.md

 The service should use the data from the 3rd party API (https://data.cityofnewyork.us/Environment/2015-Street-Tree-Census-Tree-Data/uvpi-gqnh): `https://data.cityofnewyork.us/resource/nwxe-4ae8.json`

-If you happen to have any questions, please send an email to konstantin.pasko@holidu.com

-Good luck and happy coding!

 -------------------------------------------------------------------

-Thank you Holidu for the opportunity

 The end-point to test the application with is host:port/{x}/{y}/{radius}